KateMcGuane/static-website/TESTING.md

 ### CSS

-  - No errors or warnings were found when passing through the official W3C (Jigsaw) validator
+  - No errors or warnings were found when passing through the official W3C (Jigsaw) validator.

   ![style.css](testing/w3/w3_css.PNG)